Tanmoy037/ray/doc/source/data/performance-tips.rst

 For datasources that can benefit from higher degress of IO parallelism, you can specify a lower ``num_cpus`` value for the read function with the ``ray_remote_args`` parameter.
 For example, use ``ray.data.read_parquet(path, ray_remote_args={"num_cpus": 0.25})`` to allow up to four read tasks per CPU.

+Note: Fractional values for num_cpus are only supported if they are between 0 and 1.
+For example, num_cpus=0.5 will be allocated 0.5 CPUs.

 Parquet column pruning
 ~~~~~~~~~~~~~~~~~~~~~~